docpad-archive/documentation/core/meta-data.html.md

 ### For Files & Documents

 #### `title`
-The title for the document.
+The document’s title.
 Useful for headings.

 #### `name`
 Defaults to the `filename`.
 The name of the document.
 Useful for listings.

 #### `date`
 Defaults to `mtime`.
-Useful for setting a custom date via your documents meta data.
+Useful for setting a custom date.

 #### `slug`
-Defaults to a slugified version of the `relativeBase`.
-Appears deprecated in favour of `url`.
+(Deprecated in favour of `url`.)
+Defaults to a “slugified” version of the `relativeBase`.

 #### `url`
-The url that you would like to use as the primary url for the document.
-When a user accesses a document via a secondary url, the user will be redirected to the primary url automatically.
+The document’s primary URL.
+When a user accesses a document via a secondary URL, they’ll automatically be redirected to the primary URL.

 #### `urls`
-Urls is the secondary urls for a document.
-It can be a comma seperated values list, or an array of values.
+The document’s secondary URLs.
+Values can be provided as an array or a comma-separated list.

 #### `ignored`
 Defaults to `false`.
-If set to `true`, the document will not be parsed.
+If `true`, the document will not be parsed.
 Useful for draft documents.

 #### `standalone`
 Defaults to `false`.
-If set to `true`, when a change is detected for the document, we will only regenerate this document and not anything else (e.g. documents with `referencesOthers` set to `true`).
+If `true`, DocPad will regenerate *only* this document when it changes.
+Use this to suppress regeneration of related files (e.g. documents with `referencesOthers` set to `true`).

 ### For Documents

 #### `referencesOthers`
 Defaults to `false`.
-If set to `true`, this document will be regenerated when a change occurs in another document.
-It is automatically set to `true` whenever a template helper is called that references another document.
-This makes so for instance on a blog listing page, when a blog post is changed, we will also regenereate the listing as well as the blog post.
+If `true`, this document will be regenerated when a change occurs in another document.

+If you call a template helper which references another document, this is automatically set to `true`.
+This is in order to facilitate listings and similar contexts.
+For example, if your site has a listing of blog posts, and you make changes to one of those posts, DocPad will regenerate the listing as well as the post.

 #### `tags`
 Defaults to `[]`.
-Tags can be a comma separated values list, or an array of values.
-While DocPad doesn't use tags for anything specifically, it is nice to have it handled uniformly across websites without you having to do it yourself.
+Tag values can be provided as an array or a comma-separated list.
+DocPad doesn’t use tags for anything in particular; it’s just here for your convenience, since it’s a pretty common thing.

 #### `dynamic`
 Defaults to `false`.
-If set to `true`, the document will be re-rendered on each request.
-This also adds the `req` object to the template data - [req definition here](http://expressjs.com/api.html#request).
+If `true`, the document will be re-rendered on each request.
+This also adds the `req` object to the template data. ([See `req`’s definition on Express.js.](http://expressjs.com/api.html#request).)